 49) France is a nation of bohemians

 ‘Bohemians’- Victorians and Edwardians who believed in the Aesthetics movement– lived an unconventional lifestyle.
 They praised art, poetry, and beauty for its own sake.
-This movement was headed by Oscar Wilde, buried in Paris and once fondly stated that “when good Americans die, they go to Paris.”
+This movement was headed by Oscar Wilde, who was buried in Paris and once fondly stated that “when good Americans die, they go to Paris.”

-Back in the 19th and 20th centuries, poets and playwrights often made their homes in the heart of France.
+In the 19th and 20th centuries, poets and playwrights often made their homes in the heart of France.
 Because the movement and the city of Paris embraced people from all walks of life, it became a haven for the LGBT community during this time.
-If you’re interested in art and culture, thousands of Bohemians know that France is the place to be.
+If you’re interested in art and culture, thousands of Bohemians know France is the place to be.

 50) The Etch-a-Sketch is a French invention

-In addition to Champagne, the hot air balloon, the camera and a multitude of French inventions which the world uses every day, the French also invented the Etch-a-sketch toy.
+In addition to Champagne, the hot air balloon, the camera and a multitude of French inventions that the world uses every day, the French also invented the Etch-a-sketch toy.